 Detox Green Soup Recipe Notes

 This detox green soup recipe is a terrific blank slate to customize to your palate and pantry.
-Here are a few ways to customize.
+Here are some of my favorite suggestions.

 You need a (not literal, but close) crap-ton of greens for this soup (about 2 pounds), but the ones you use are entirely up to you.
 I prefer the classic combination of spinach and swiss chard, but kale, collards, and mustard are all fair game.
-If using a green that takes much longer to cook, like collards, be sure to add it before the fast-cooking greens to keep those flavors and colors bright.
+If using a green that takes longer to cook, like collards, be sure to add it before the fast-cooking greens to keep those flavors and colors bright.
 Every once in a while I throw in a few handfuls of radish greens.

 Try adding curry, cumin, or turmeric (about a teaspoon along with the leeks).
 I garnish with a tiny splash of heavy cream, but you can easily omit and substitute coconut milk, unfiltered extra virgin olive oil, truffle oil, or chili oil.